Sarcoma

 Malignant peripheral nerve sheath tumours (MPNST)

 This type of sarcoma develops in the cells that cover nerves and can occur anywhere in the body.
-Cells which form the sheath around the nerve cells are called schwann cells.
+Cells which form the sheath around the nerve cells are called Schwann cells.
 Tumors that develop from these cells can also be called malignant schwannomas or neurofibrosarcomas.
 Their benign counterparts are schwannomas (neurilemoma) or neurofibromas.

 Angiosarcoma